shangsuru/twitter-clone/README.md

 - Follow and unfollow users
 - Get a personal feed to view every tweet from the authenticated user and the users that they follow
 - View all tweets regardless if you follow that user or not
-- Search for other users profiles or for tweets containing a specific term

 ## Non-functional requirements